open-pay/openpay-dotnet/README.md

 ----------------
 #### Installation #####

-It is recommended that you us [NuGet](http://docs.nuget.org) for install this library.
+It is recommended that you use [NuGet](http://docs.nuget.org) for install this library.
 Or you can fork the code and build it.

 #### Configuration #####